ka7ana/RedknifeSQL/README.md

 - `List TRUSTWORTHY databases` (option 11)
 - `Get linked SQL server info` (option 14)

-Once these options have been executed, SQLClient attempts to execute the script/statements as specified in the `--script` argument.
+Once these options have been executed, RedknifeSQL attempts to execute the script/statements as specified in the `--script` argument.

-## SQLClient as an InstallUtil Uninstall
+## RedknifeSQL as an InstallUtil Uninstall

-SQLClient can also be run as an InstallUtil Uninstall process, i.e.:
+RedknifeSQL can also be run as an InstallUtil Uninstall process, i.e.:

 ```
-C:\Windows\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe /logfile= /LogToConsole=false /U C:\path\to\SQLClient.exe
+C:\Windows\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe /logfile= /LogToConsole=false /U C:\path\to\RedknifeSQL.exe
 ```

-When run as an uninstaller, you can provide the arguments to SQLClient as a text file named `sqlclient.txt` (located in the same directory as `SQLClient.exe`) - these will be parsed and passed to SQLClient as if they had been specified at the command line directly.
+When run as an uninstaller, you can provide the arguments to RedknifeSQL as a text file named `RedknifeSQL.txt` (located in the same directory as `RedknifeSQL.exe`) - these will be parsed and passed to RedknifeSQL as if they had been specified at the command line directly.

-**Quick note**: when running as an uninstaller, the presence of sqlclient.txt is required.
-However, if no args are specified in the file, SQLClient will drop into interactive mode, which is quite handy :).
-I should get round to fixing this i.e. allow it to drop into interactive mode by default if no sqlclient.txt file present.
+**Quick note**: when running as an uninstaller, the presence of RedknifeSQL.txt is required.
+However, if no args are specified in the file, RedknifeSQL will drop into interactive mode, which is quite handy :).
+I should get round to fixing this i.e. allow it to drop into interactive mode by default if no RedknifeSQL.txt file present.